 You should use the multicomponent particle type when your droplet is a mixture of liquids that evaporate at different rates.
 This is essential for high-accuracy simulations of fuels like gasoline, diesel, or kerosene.

-Figure 7: The Components tab in Fluent for a multicomponent particle.
+Figure 7: The Components tab for a multicomponent particle.
 Here you define the mass fraction of each liquid inside the droplet, like water (h2o) and urea (co2).

-Choosing the correct particle type is a very important step in your DPM simulation.
-Your choice tells Fluent what physics to solve.
-This blog post helped you understand the five main particle types in Ansys Fluent.
+Choosing the correct particle type is a very important step.
+Your choice tells the software what physics to solve.
+Let’s quickly review the most important points:

 - Use a Massless particle only to track the fluid’s path and find its travel time.